euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 ..
 TODO: the "bottom-up and top-down" is not explained in the paper

+.. class:: keywords

+   STEM education, STEM models, immutable objects, pure functions

 Introduction
 ============

 A *model* is a simplified representation of part of some world, focused on selected aspects.
 A model underlies every scientific theory, and models are central to all STEM areas — science, technology, engineering, and mathematics — helping us conceptualize, understand, explain, and predict phenomena objectively.
 Children form mental models and physical models during play to understand their world.
 Scientists use bio-engineered tissue as a model of human organs.
-Computational modeling is revolutionizing science and engineering, recognized by the 2013 Nobel Price in Chemistry going for computational modeling of biochemical systems.
+Computational modeling is revolutionizing science and engineering, as recognized by the 2013 Nobel Price in Chemistry going for computational modeling of biochemical systems.

 ..
 TODO: reasons to model